 Key Takeaways

-- Merits focus on the strength and legitimacy of the petitioner’s claim.
+- Merits focus on the substantive strength and legal validity of the petitioner’s claim, assessing whether the facts and law support the requested relief.

-- Strong merits can sometimes outweigh minor delays, but weak claims rarely succeed even if timely.
+- In many instances, strong merits can outweigh minor procedural delays, whereas claims lacking substantive grounds rarely succeed even if filed promptly.

 Conclusion: When to Seek Legal Help